AdaCore/spark2014/docs/ug/getting_started.rst

 .. image:: static/search_prove_line.png

-This runs |GNATprove| only on the checks that originate from line 35, in a special mode which considers separately individual execution path if needed.
+This runs |GNATprove| only on the checks that originate from line 35, in a special mode which considers separately individual execution paths if needed.
 The check is still not proved, but GPS now displays an icon, either on the left of the message, or on line 35 in file ``search.ads``, to show the path on which the contract case is not proved: